Unlocking Gen Z at Work: A Generational Impact Study

 • Establish clear goals and expectations: It can be challenging to get people on board if there's no clear destination in sight.
 Having a D&I vision statement and roadmap is a great way to ensure the entire organization is working towards the same aligned goal.

 • Bring your initiatives to life through storytelling: For many people, especially those who do not have lived experience as a minority, D&I can feel quite theoretical.
-Try using innovative tools such as F4S to contextualize concepts and data more tangibly.
+Try using innovative tools such as Marlee to contextualize concepts and data more tangibly.
 For example, our Culture Map tool illustrates cultural nuances across various regions for global companies, while our team performance features help employees understand what makes their colleagues tick.

 • Encourage open dialogue: As with any new company initiative, it’s important to keep channels of communication open so that employees (particularly those from underrepresented backgrounds) can share their feedback and suggestions for improvement.